davidjb/kodi-usb-pc-remote/README.md

 The
 [`pc-remote.xml`](https://github.com/davidjb/plex-usb-pc-remote/blob/master/pc-remote.xml)
-file should be installed on RasPlex in this location:
+file should be installed on Kodi (on LibreELEC) here:

-    /storage/.plexht/userdata/keymaps/pc-remote.xml
+    /storage/.kodi/userdata/keymaps/pc-remote.xml

-You'll have to adjust the path for use with Kodi / XBMC and so on.
+You'll have to adjust the path for use with any other install flavours.
 Also, the file can actually be named `anything.xml`, providing it is in the keymaps directory.

 ## Use with a Logitech remote